pilotmoon/popclipweb/site/guide/index.md

 ::: info :turtle:&ensp;It's turtles all the way down

-This is actually just a small fraction of the open-source libraries in use, since the above projects recursively include other projects.
-For space, I've limited the list to the libraries that I've directly imported and used for core functionality.
+This is just a fraction of the open-source libraries PopClip uses since the above projects include other projects.
+For space, I've limited the list to those I've directly imported.

 :::